How to Settle Debts with Collection Agencies

 - Keep good records.
 This can be the difference between a good and bad settlement.
 Don't expect them to remember you or what you agreed upon.

-- Send all correspondence via registered mail, receipt requested (about $5-$6 a letter).
-This doesn't require a trip to the post office, you can use the USPS's on-line Click and Ship service.
+- Send all correspondence via registered mail, receipt requested.
+This doesn't require a trip to the post office; you can use the USPS's online Click-N-Ship service.

 - Keep a copy of every letter you send.